Oneida Woman Who Saved Washington’s Army

 Polly Cooper was an Oneida woman who took part in an expedition to aid the Continental Army during the American Revolution at Valley Forge, Pennsylvania during the bitterly cold winter of 1777-78.
 Cooper has long been held up as an example of the courage, generosity and indomitable spirit of the Oneida people.

-George Washington, Polly Cooper and Chief Skenandoah at the National Museum of the American Indian in Washington, DC
+Image: George Washington, Polly Cooper and Chief Skenandoah at the National Museum of the American Indian in Washington, DC

 When the Revolution began, the Oneidas decided to fight side by side with the Americans, thus becoming the young country’s first ally.
 In the summer of 1777, a pary of Oneidas fought at the Battle of Oriskany, a significant engagement in the Saratoga campaign.
 The Oneidas help General Nicholas Herkimer and his 800 Tryon County militiamen stop the British forces, preventing them from entering the Mohawk Valley and marching east along the valley to Albany.

 Though several locations were proposed, General George Washington selected Valley Forge, Pennsylvania to quarter his troops for the winter.
 It was 25 miles northwest of Philadelphia and close enough to the British to keep their raiding and foraging parties out of the interior of Pennsylvania, yet far enough away to halt the threat of British surprise attacks.
 The high ground of Mount Joy and the adjoining elevated ground of Mount Misery, combined with the Schuylkill River to the north, made the area easily defensible.

 On December 19, 1777 Washington’s poorly fed, ill-equipped army, weary from long marches, staggered into Valley Forge.
 Winds blew fiercely as the 12,000 Continentals prepared for winter’s fury.
 Only about one-third of them had shoes, evidenced by bloody footprints along the march.